 Most importantly, they often do not have to spend as much on their schooling while still receiving an education that prepares them exceptionally well for their field.
 Vocational schools often have fewer years required to earn the degree of certification and often cost less in tuition each year as well.

 Additionally, students who graduate from specialized programs like this can enter their career path faster.
 Employers know that they already have work experience and training related to their field, which makes it easier to transition into the desired role and takes less of a toll on the business working to onboard them.
 Students can accept more specialized jobs and earn the applicable salary as well.
 This combines to create a strong economic opportunity for graduates from vocational programs.
-Vocational graduates also tend to have a good toolset to raise through the ranks rapidly as they know the trade inside out.
-Another financial aspect is "earn as you learn" that many vocational training paths offer.
-Here students have the ability to earn some money and hence reduce the financial impact of their studies through paid internships as part of some curricula.
+Vocational graduates also tend to have a good toolset to rise through the ranks rapidly as they know the trade inside out.
+Another financial aspect is the "earn as you learn" that many vocational training paths offer.
+Here students can earn some money and hence reduce the financial impact of their studies through paid internships as part of some curricula.

 When it comes to educating students, the importance of building skills-based education cannot be underestimated.
 Students who attend schools that specialize in teaching them skills that they need to excel in a particular field will find that they finish school well-prepared to enter their chosen field.
 They gain on-site work experience throughout their education so the transition to the working world is minimal, helping them professionally and financially.
-The businesses who hire them know that they can count on their new employees to get started immediately in the field and work with a high level of independence and competency, creating a favorable experience for everyone involved.
+The businesses that hire them know that they can count on their new employees to get started immediately in the field and work with a high level of independence and competency, creating a favorable experience for everyone involved.

 Those interested in pursuing a vocational pathway for their education and a career in one of the many exciting trade areas these types of schools serve should carefully consider if the benefits described here will help them in their chosen field.